 Dossos studied History of Art at Cambridge University, Arabic at Kuwait University, Islamic Art at the Prince’s School of Traditional Art in London, and holds an MA in Fine Art from Chelsea College of Art & Design, London.
 In 2014/2015, she was a participant at the Van Eyck Academie in Maastricht (NL).
-She has exhibited and worked with various institutions, including Showroom (London), The 4th Istanbul Design Biennial, SALT (Istanbul), The Van Abbemuseum (Eindhoven) Witte de With (Rotterdam), The Delfina Foundation (London), The Museum of Islamic Art (Doha), The Library of Amiens (Amiens), Leighton House Museum (London), The Benaki Museum of Islamic Art (Athens) and the A.M.
+She has exhibited and worked with various institutions, including Showroom (London), Z33 (Hasselt), The 4th Istanbul Design Biennial, SALT (Istanbul), The Taipei Biennial, Capital of Culture (Matera), The Van Abbemuseum (Eindhoven), Witte de With (Rotterdam), The Delfina Foundation (London), The Museum of Islamic Art (Doha), Leighton House Museum (London), The Benaki Museum of Islamic Art (Athens) and the A.M.
 Qattan Foundation (Ramallah).
 She has published work in The White Review and The Happy Hypocrite (Volume 8: Fresh Hell).

-She is currently a tutor on the MA program at the Dutch Art Institute (Arnhem).
-She is also a member of the Substantial Motion Research Network.
+She is a member of the Substantial Motion Research Network